-(a) The Award may not be sold, assigned, transferred, exchanged, pledged, or otherwise alienated or hypothecated.

-(b) If you are deceased at the time any outstanding vested PSUs are settled and paid out in accordance with the terms of this Agreement, such delivery of Shares, cash payment or other payment (as applicable) shall be made to the executor or administrator of your estate or to your other legal representative or, as permitted under the election procedures of the Plan's third-party administrator, to your designated beneficiary, in each case, as determined in good faith by the Corporation.
+- 4 - (a) The Award may not be sold, assigned, transferred, exchanged, pledged, [Ganesh Krishnan July 24 2024 Page 8 Western District of Pennsylvania, as appropriate, which shall apply Pennsylvania Law in the interpretation of the Agreement.
+Both you and PNC also waive any right to trial by jury with regard to any action arising under otherwise alienated or hypothecated. (b) If you are deceased at the time any outstanding vested PSUs are settled and paid out, accordance connector the terms of this Agreement.
+27. Neither such delivery nor any Shares, cash payment the rights, obligations other payment (as applicable) shall be made to the executor or administrator of your estate or to your other legal representative or, as permitted interests arising election procedures Agreement may be assigned to another person or entity without the prior written consent Plan's third-party administrator, to your designated beneficiary, in each case, as determined in good faith by the Corporation.
 Any delivery of Shares, cash payment or other payment made in good faith by the Corporation to your executor, other legal representative or permissible designated beneficiary, or retained by the Corporation for taxes pursuant to Section 6 of this Appendix A, shall extinguish all right to payment hereunder.

-6. Withholding Taxes.

-(a) You shall be solely responsible for any applicable taxes (including, without limitation, income and excise taxes), penalties and interest that you incur in connection hereunder.
-The Corporation will, at the time any withholding tax obligation arises in connection herewith, retain an amount sufficient to satisfy the minimum amount of taxes then required to be withheld by the Corporation in connection therewith from amounts then payable hereunder to you.
+6. Withholding Taxes. (a) parties.
+28. shall be agree that you are tax obligation arises in connection herewith, retain an amount sufficient to satisfy the minimum amount of taxes then required to be withheld by the Corporation in connection therewith from amounts then payable hereunder to you. (b) payments and benefits under this Agreement.